2021 Abu Dhabi Grand Prix

-As of 2025 this was the last win for Honda engine as a full-scale engine supplier to date.
+The FIA, the governing authority of the sport, subsequently conducted an inquiry into the race, confirming the race and the championship results.
+It concluded that the rules had been ambiguous and the safety car regulations required clarification.
+The FIA issued a press statement stating that race director Michael Masi had acted "in good faith and to the best of his knowledge given the difficult circumstances".
+The inquiry lead to a clarification of the safety car regulations, communications between the teams and race control were limited.
+The role of the race director was restructured, with Masi being replaced by two new race directors who were to respectively assume full race director responsibility at different events across the Formula One calendar.

+The Grand Prix was the final race for world champion Kimi Räikkönen; the then 42-year-old Finn retired from Formula One after a two-decade career spanning a then-record 349 Grand Prix starts.
+This was also the final race for Honda as a works power unit supplier until the 2026 Australian Grand Prix in partnership with Aston Martin.

 Background

-The race was originally scheduled to take place on 5 December, but it was rescheduled after the postponement of the Australian Grand Prix due to the COVID-19 pandemic.
-Its original date was filled with the Saudi Arabian Grand Prix and the Australian race was eventually cancelled and replaced by the Qatar Grand Prix.
+The race was originally scheduled to take place on 5 December, but was rescheduled to 12 December after the postponement of the Australian Grand Prix due to the COVID-19 pandemic.
+Its original date was eventually taken by the Saudi Arabian Grand Prix while the Australian race was cancelled and replaced by the Qatar Grand Prix.
+It thus became the 22nd and last race of the 2021 season.

-Circuit redevelopment
+Circuit modification

-Yas Marina underwent redevelopment that shortened the track and the expected lap time in order to increase top speeds and overtaking opportunities.
-The chicane after turn 4 was removed, and the turn 5 hairpin (which was turn 7 before redevelopment) was widened.
-The four corner sequence of turns which was turns 11–14 became one banked turn 9.
-The radius of turns 12–15 (previously 17–20) were increased to allow cars to carry more speed, with the changes to turn 15 allowing cars to be able to travel flat out through the corner.
+The Yas Marina Circuit underwent a layout change that shortened the track in order to increase top speeds and overtaking opportunities.
+The chicane after turn 4 was removed, and the turn 5 hairpin (turn 7 before redevelopment) was widened.
+The four corner sequence of turns which were turns 11–14 became one single banked turn 9.
+The radii of turns 12–15 (previously 17–20) were increased to allow cars to carry more speed.
+The changes to turn 15 allowed cars to be able to travel flat out through the corner.